IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 ![scene]({{ site.url }}/assets/simple_depth/reference_image.png)

-my approach which represents the depth map using a u-net that takes the original image as input produces this depth map:
+my approach which represents the depth map using a u-net produces this depth map:

 ![depth]({{ site.url }}/assets/simple_depth/cnn_depth_image.png)

-While that depth map is not perfect, I think it's surprising that something so reasonable looking can be produced with such a simple optimization setup.
-Once you have utilities for manipulating camera poses (tf_lie.py) and doing image warping (image_warping.py), the problem can be solved in about a dozen lines of tensorflow code.
+While that depth map is not perfect, it was produced with a very simple optimization setup.
+Once you have utilities for manipulating camera poses (tf_lie.py) and doing image warping (image_warping.py), the depth problem can be solved in about a dozen lines of tensorflow code.
+This stands in stark contrast to much of the work in the literature, where real-time requirements shift the focus from the fundamental simplicity of the optimization problem at hand to the complex approaches one needs to use in order to gain speed.

+My approach may have value as more than a slow-but-simple pedagogical exercise for one other reason: it clearly suggests that it is possible to take clusters of camera images and use them to directly train a neural network to predict depth given arbitrary images.